syseleven/grav-docs-syseleven-stack/pages/04.Reference/05.object-storage/docs.en.md

 ## Buckets

 Buckets are the logical unit SysEleven Stack Object Storage uses to stores objects.
-Every bucket in the SysEleven Stack has a unique name per region.
+Every bucket name is unique within a SysEleven Stack region.

 ## Objects